RoshnaVakkeel/be-inspired-drf-api/README.md

 ~~~

 - App Creation
+After creation of new App using `python3 manage.py startapp <app>`, it must be added to installed apps in settings.py.

 Once the database models are created in 'models.py' file, they must be registered in 'admin.py' file of the respective app directory.
-In 'settings.py' the app must be entered in templates section.
 Later the migrations must be made to the database.